Spotify-wanna-be/RidePal/README.md

 # What is SpotifyWannaBe?

-RidePal is a web application that empowers you to create personalized playlists for your journeys.
+SpotifyWannaBe is a web application that empowers you to create personalized playlists for your journeys.
 The playlists consist of individual songs, each with an artist, title, album, duration, and ranking.
 An important feature is the ability to preview the songs with a special audio stream URL.